yifeiw99/CACTUS_fall2021/syllabus.md

 	Di Caro, L., & Grella, M. (2013).
 Sentiment analysis via dependency parsing.
 Computer Standards & Interfaces, 35(5), 442-453.

+	Pang, Y., Jia, Y., Li, A., Song, D., & He, R. (2016).
+Influence of dependency parsing on the prosody of Chinese discourse.
+In Proceedings of speech prosody.

 	**1. Explore the notebooks for this week